webvitalii/fortify/readme.txt

 = How to test what spam comments were blocked? =

-You may enable sending all rejected spam comments to admin email.
-Edit [anti-spam.php](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php) file and find "$antispam_send_spam_comment_to_admin" and make it "true".
-Or you may log all blocked spam comments to log files.
-Edit [anti-spam.php](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php) file and find "$antispam_log_spam_comment" and make it "true".
-Spam comments will be saved in the file: http://site.com/wp-content/plugins/anti-spam/log/anti-spam-2015-12.log (where "site.com" is the domain and "2015-12" is year and month).
-Spam log is stored in files per month and history will be saved for 1 year and older log files will be deleted automatically.
-These features are made for debug purposes and values for these flags will be overwritten after plugin's update.
+Blocked spam comments will be stored in the Spam comments section in your admin dashboard.
-These features are disabled by default.
+These features are enabled by default.

 = Does plugin block spam from Contact or other forms? =